 To build the scene, you need to strategically deploy procured models across the room.
 The models have to be scaled and put in appropriate place prior to texturing.

 To apply appealing and suitable textures to the models, you can import pixel based pictures which have been retouched in Photoshop for mapping to the models.
-Floor can be applied a texture of hardwood, for example.
+The floor can be applied a texture of hardwood, for example.
 The hardwood image is rendered suitable for floor texturing using flat projection map or ‘planar’ surface.
 For shapes which are non-planar, you can apply the texture maps in cylindrical or spherical modes.

 Procedural application of textures is an alternative method for mapping them on models.
 The procedures stand for patterns which the 3DS generates on its own.
 The textures can be modified to a large extent using attributes which can be tweaked to accomplish the desired look and feel.
-The procedural patterns enjoy distinctive advantage over pixel based textures as the former can be animated for striking results.
+The procedural patterns enjoy a distinctive advantage over pixel based textures as the former can be animated for striking results.
 3DS comes loaded with standard textures of wood, marble etc.

 Taking care of room lighting

 Once you set proper lighting for the room, the bulk of scene building activity would be over.
 You can better master the intricacies of lighting in 3DS using various illuminating perspectives and shading if you have worked as a photographer.
 Lighting specialists who have worked for films or environmental and stage illumination too enjoy this advantage.
-You would be amazed to find that the lighting options available in 3DS resembles real world lighting types in uncanny manner.
+You would be amazed to find that the lighting options available in 3DS resembles real-world lighting types in an uncanny manner.

 Major lighting types you can work with are sun or directional lighting, point lighting as achieved through bulbs that can be accompanied by lampshades, fluorescent lighting, and other illumination modes.
 You can also import IES lighting data which facilitates simulation of illumination types used commonly around us along with all their peculiarities.

 When you give the command for rendering, what actually happens is that all the custom 3D modeling and scene building decisions you have taken till now are spontaneously actuated.
 The accumulated information base is used for creating the eventual rendering.
 If you feel that the render has not come across in the exact fashion you had wanted, you can always go back and tweak the lighting, geometrical models, textures etc. for renewed rendering.
-This step can be repeated till the flaws are fixed and perfect look is pulled off.
+This step can be repeated until the flaws are fixed and the perfect look is pulled off.
 You can exercise various rendering options such as Mental Ray, Radiosity or third-party V-ray engines.

 Finalizing the production

-Never ignore the depth of field (DOF) when venturing into 3D interior renderings.
+Never ignore the Depth of Field (DOF) when venturing into 3D interior renderings.
 The efficiency of computer graphics can be optimally tapped into with limitless DOF which allows for shaper and crisper images.
 Your final image would look more realistic with carefully rendered depth map pass.Contact Us